jenpennen/jennycho/src/content/work/scootly.md

 ## Outcome

-In the beginning of the course, our professor noted to a room of over 300 students that no capstone project has ever achieved commercial success.
+In the first week of this course, our professor noted to a room of over 300 students that no capstone project has ever achieved commercial success.
 This revelation ignited a drive in my team and me to become the first.
 Even after the quarter ended and we earned a perfect score on our project, we continued to refine Scootly with the goal of publishing it on the iOS App Store.
 As we continue to put in the final touches, we’re excited to see how Scootly will resonate with users and contribute to a more convenient and sustainable future!